cpgr/numbat/docs/content/example2D.md

 # 2D examples

-Complete input files for 2D modules using the dimensional and dimensionless streamfunction formulations are provided, for both isotropic and anisotropic porous media.
+Complete input files for 2D models using the dimensional and dimensionless streamfunction formulations are provided, for both isotropic and anisotropic porous media.
 These examples are provided in the Numbat *examples* folder.

 ## Isotropic models